Understanding The Real Estate Market of Park City, Utah

 We guide the builder's purchase contracts that protect the builder rather than the buyer.
 Your interests must be professionally represented when entering into a contract for a semi-custom or a build-to-suit home.
 These transactions are complex, and the contract details must be exact to protect you and ensure you get exactly the home you want!

 Is there any advantage to not using an Agent to purchase new construction?

-- Keep you informed on a regular basis.
+- Keep you informed regularly.

 - Prepare an itinerary and "tour" map on which all homes meeting your criteria have been located.